ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-advanced-1/code-engine/index.md

     ibmcloud ce bd create --name <<Your build name>> --image <<Image Repo Path>> --source <<Private Git Repository>> --registry-secret <<Registry access name created>> --git-repo-secret <<git repo secret created in previous step>>
  ```

-3. Submit Build images/code-engine from the private Source repo
+3. Submit Build images from the private Source repo

 Once the build is created, the next step is to submit build to create the application image from the source repo.
 This can be done both in User interface oo CLI.
 Let see, how this can be done from the User interface.